mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 ## MLT Planning

-The purpose of target setting is to confirm targets, plan and budget for MLT departments for the period.
+The purpose of target setting is to confirm targets, plan, and budget for MLT departments for the period.

 The MLT plan consists of: